koda86/floa/man/floa_doc.md

 floa stands for **f**unctional **l**imits **o**f **a**greement.
 This repository accompanies our publication: DOI

-The paper compares three methods for constructing continuous prediction intervals:
+The paper compares three methods for constructing continuous prediction intervals (bands):

 - POINT : Pointwise Limits of Agreement by Bland & Altman (1999, 2007)
 - ROISLIEN : Pointwise Limits of Agreement by Røislien et al. (2012)
 - BOOT : Bootstrapped functional prediction bands (Lenhoff et al., 1999; Olshen, Biden, Wyatt, & Sutherland, 1989; Sutherland et al., 1988)

-The limits in each method are calculated

 If you are interested in reproducing the results of the paper, please open the parent script 'main.R' and read the instruction in the section **Main script** below.

-In order for the subscripts/functions to run succesfully, data sets need to be long format data obejcts with five columns:
+The calculation, visualization and statistical properties of the prediction bands are calculated in various subscripts.
+In order for these subscripts/functions to run succesfully, the data needs to be organized in long format data objects with five columns:

 1. device (character, has to be named "ONE" and "TWO")
 2. subjectID (integer, 1 to number of subjects)